 Another way to give scents to pine cones is by using essential oils.
 This can be expensive, but a has a longer lasting effect, and there are many scents you can purchase.
 Use any oil you like, cinnamon is the type used most.
 Spay cones and place in sealed bag or add a few drops in a sealed plastic bag with cones and shake several times, and then let set over night.

+Ideas for scented pine cones: Add a small ribbon or twine and hang them as decoration.
+Or, place in baskets with some cinnamon sticks and greens to decorate or even use as centerpieces.
 Also, you can pin or glue to items.
 I placed and pinned some to on an old straw hat and also to my straw hanging basket in the kitchen.
+Or, you can simply lace into any kind of jars as gifts or to decorate.

 As far back as I can remember we would collect pine cones for the holidays to make tree ornaments, the way we chose was to completely paint them either gold or silver, or to paint on glue and glitter them some, only lightly glittered to keep a natural look on tree along with the festive cones.
 You can see some of these done below in videos...